 As defined by the American Bar Association, “A paralegal is a person qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.”

-The paralegal studies program at Union County College is designed to prepare graduates for a variety of paralegal job opportunities.
+The paralegal studies program at Union College is designed to prepare graduates for a variety of paralegal job opportunities.
 The utilization of paralegals improves the efficiency, economy and availability of legal services.
 A paralegal performs substantive legal work under the direct supervision of an attorney.

 Paralegals may not provide legal services directly to the public, except as permitted by law.